Project management

 Step 4: Scheduling

-Time planning or scheduling is closely linked to the project schedule and starts exactly where it ends in the project planning.
-These steps can also be easily combined with each other.
-In both cases, however, the aim is to map all project processes, including their sequence.
-When you plan a project, you also assign specific dates to the individual tasks for their sequence.
+If you are planning a project, also assign specific dates to the individual tasks for their sequence.
 A popular method for graphical representation is the so-called Gantt chart.
 This combines the visualisation of the individual sub-projects and their task packages with the relationships and time distribution on a timeline.
 As a project manager, you can therefore recognise at a glance when and for how long a task is to be processed.

 Step 5: Resource planning

-1. what resources do you need?
+➡️ What resources do you need?

-2. what qualifications must the project participants have?
+➡️ What qualifications must the project participants have?

-3. do you need material resources?
+➡️ Do you need material resources?

-4. how many resources are needed?
+➡️ How many resources are required?

-5. at what point in the project do you need these resources?
+➡️ At what point in the project do you need these resources?

 As soon as you have clearly defined all resources, you can allocate them to individual tasks.
 This allows you to keep track of all the workloads of your project participants and recognise from the outset where bottlenecks could occur so that you can take countermeasures in good time if necessary.